Individuals & Couples

 This work can look like mindfulness practices, guided meditations, body-scans and breathing exercises.

-I also have specialised training working with relationships, love, sex and sexuality.
-I often share concepts to offer you an understanding of current psychological theory around relationships, such as about the nervous system, cultivating listening skills, attachment theory, Gottman’s four horseman, etc.
+I also have specialised training working with relationships, love and sexuality.
+I can share concepts to offer you an understanding of current psychological theory around relationships, such as about the nervous system, cultivating listening skills, attachment theory, etc. I work with couples, and have experience with relationships that navigate neurodivergence.

 Grief tending can involve having a save space to open up to your grief, to talk about your loss, to learn somatic tools to regulate your nervous system, and to have professional support during this often frightening, overwhelming and unknown journey of adapting life to new circumstances.